How to fund your startup: the difference between seed, angel and VC investors.

 Here's the secret.
 There's little more important to an investor than a great business model, and a strong financials behind it.
 It's the key to raising capital.
 And getting the valuation that you and your business deserve.

-- Individuals: family friends or people found through your network.
+- Individuals: family, friends or people found through your network.
 They’re likely to be attracted by SEIS opportunities (see above for more on that) - and their investment stake will vary hugely.
-Completing a whole round of funding through individual angels is tough, as will likely involve many stakeholders (and many coffees, pitches and negotiations), however, finding a ‘lead investor’ is a great way to open doors to investment networks - where the terms of your agreement will be set by this first negotiation.
+Completing a whole round of funding through individual angels can be tough (unless you find highly engaged individuals).
+Often, it will involve many stakeholders (and many coffees, pitches and negotiations), and small stakes.
+Consider finding a ‘lead investor’ instead: it's a great way to open doors to investment networks - where the terms of your agreement will be often be set by this first negotiation.

 - Angel investment networks bring together Angels and investment opportunities.
 Likely investment of £150,000 - £1m.
 Bringing a lead investor with you - and pitching to these groups is a great way to quickly gain seed investment through a syndicate.
-Be aware that most will expect a great pitch, evidence that you’re making traction and a fairly high percentage of equity.
+Be aware that all will expect a great pitch, and most will want evidence that you’re making traction.
 Offline groups include local organisations like Kent Investor Network; online there’s Syndicate Room, Newable and more modern networks like Seedrs and CrowdCube.

 A few last thoughts